 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Vietnam.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Vietnam.

 Learn about the history and culture of Vietnam, the must-try food and drink, and what to pack in your suitcase.
 Read about Vietnam's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Vietnam for yourself.
 Start exploring… book one of our Vietnam tours today!

 Extend Your Trip

-After your Vietnam tour consider taking the time to visit other destinations.
+After your Vietnam tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Vietnam tour with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Vietnam tours, vacations and experiences.
-Choose from a simple city stopover, a romantic island stay, a classic itinerary, a cruise, a independent travel module, and much more.
+Choose from a simple city stopover, a romantic island stay, a classic itinerary, a cruise, an independent travel module, and much more.
 We want to be your first choice when next you go globetrotting to Vietnam.